 NSF Science and Technology Centers (STCs) - Information & Advice

 NSF’s Science and Technology Centers (STC): Integrative Partnerships program supports exceptionally innovative, complex research and education projects on a national scale in any area of NSF-supported research.
-(Awards are up to $6M total costs/year for 5 years with possibility for another 5 years.)
+(Awards are up to $6M total costs/year for 5 years, with the possibility for another 5 years.)

 - In addition to the limit on campus submissions, please note that an individual serving as PI or co-PI on a proposal may not participate in any other STC proposal to NSF under review at the same time.